 Even after many years of TIA Portal development, every now and then I come across another cool feature that I either was not aware of or have never had a chance to try.
 Recently, I had an opportunity to use Configuration Control - a way to configure a single project to use multiple different hardware configurations.

-This allows an OEM to use a single program for every machine that is built while only using the hardware actually needed for the options selected.
-This can help to lower hardware costs while still allowing for expansion and upgrades.
+The ability to change hardware configuration in the field allows an OEM to use a single program for every machine built while only using the hardware required for the options selected, which can help to lower hardware costs while still allowing for expansion and upgrades.
 Hardware can be added in the field, and options can be turned on/off from either a configuration screen on the HMI or even a license key that can be provided and entered.

 If you haven't worked with Configuration Control before, it's worth noting that there are several different Configuration Control features available.